 The 2006 IPCC methodology, Tier 2 method has been used to calculate methane emission from Manure Management.
 The same activity data as in Enteric fermentation have been used in emission calculation, thus referring to Chapter 5.2.2 and Table 5.2-2 for additional information.
-Estimates have been calculated using default values and average VS excretion rates from the 2006 IPCC Guidelines, combined with the national data and manure management systems (MMS) ratios (see Chapter 5.3.2.2 for detailed information on MMS).
+Estimates have been calculated using default VS and $B_0$ rates for western Europe from the 2006 IPCC Guidelines (tables 10A-1 to 10A-9), combined with the national data on manure management systems (MMS) ratios (see Chapter 5.3.2.2 for detailed information on MMS).